 Drum roll please… (alright that’s probably not necessary)

 - This book has everything.
 You NEED this book!
 I received it as a gift when my first child was born.
 It is indeed the perfect gift for a first-time mom!
 Moms receive plenty of advice.
 Some helpful and some not-so-helpful.
-With this book, you won’t have to decipher what is good advice and what is just plain stupid!
+With this book, you won’t have to decipher what is good advice and what is just plain not.

 - It is full of the right stuff.
 When you have a question about how much sleep your 4 month old should be getting, you’ll find the answer.
 What to do with a fever, how to spot red flags in a babysitter, when puberty will start, it’s all in here.
 Forget going to google to sift through advice that may hurt your child.
 The Complete Book of Baby and Child Care has It.
 All.
 Next up…